InfiniteAICreations/awesome-llm-projects/README.md

 - [CodeWhisperer Cli](https://aws.amazon.com/cn/blogs/devops/introducing-amazon-codewhisperer-for-command-line/): CodeWhisperer for command line adds IDE-style completions for hundreds of popular CLIs like as Git, npm, Docker, MongoDB Atlas, and the AWS CLI.
 Previously known as [fig](https://fig.io/).
 - [Open Interpreter](https://github.com/OpenInterpreter/open-interpreter): A natural language interface for computers.

-### 🚀 Launcher
-- [Raycast](https://www.raycast.com/): Raycast is a blazingly fast, totally extendable launcher.
-It lets you complete tasks, calculate, share common links, and much more.

-### 📊 PPT / Keynote
-- [Gamma](https://gamma.app/): A new medium for presenting ideas, powered by AI.
-Create beautiful, engaging content with none of the formatting and design work.

 ### 📰 Web Sites
 - [Dora](https://www.dora.run/): Design and publish stunning 3D & animated websites effortlessly, without the need for coding.
 - [Design2Code](https://salt-nlp.github.io/Design2Code/): How Far Are We From Automating Front-End Engineering